 3. Improve Supplier Relationships

 An integral part of establishing a sustainable supply chain is improving the relationships a company has with its suppliers.
 Procurement specialist skills are already engaged in establishing and maintaining supplier relations, but the extended relationships and trust will become more critical with sustainable procurement.
 Continuous, good relationships increase the chances of good deals and quality while decreasing supply chain risk.

 4. Participate in a Global Market

 5. Involve New Technology

-With so many companies transitioning to digital workflows, procurement specialists need to have skills in updated technology in order to perform their job effectively.
-Such technology will include risk management software, contract lifecycle management platforms, spend analytics, report generators, and many others.
+With so many companies transitioning to digital workflows, procurement specialists need to have skills in new technologies in order to perform their job effectively.
+Such technologies will include risk management software, contract lifecycle management platforms, spend analytics, report generators, and many others.
 Being familiar with this technology will streamline the procurement process, improve collaboration between departments and other companies, and result in more efficient and effective procurement strategies.

 6. Develop Financial Procurement Specialist Skills

 7. Lead in Innovation

-While procurement officers will not be called upon to develop new technology, they should be aware of the developments in engineering, design, and product.
+While procurement officers will not be called upon to develop new technologies, they should be aware of the developments in engineering, design, and product.
 They will want to be aware of what the best products are on the market.
-Understanding what new technology is of most use to the company—then procuring that technology—will help procurement professionals’ company to develop new innovations and compete in the market today.
+Understanding what new technology is of most use to the company — then procuring that technology — will help procurement professionals’ companies to develop new innovations and compete in the market today.

 8. Collaborate Effectively

 Both external and internal collaboration is increasingly important as businesses become more connected.
 These collaborative efforts will be crucial for procurement teams to understand what the necessary goods are for their own company, what goods and services are the best, how to effectively manage their time and contracts, and how to properly outsource certain key functions of a company.
 The synergy created by interdepartmental communication will increase output, sales, revenue, and overall company efficiency.

 9. Increase Transparency